 This course is intended for students wishing to enhance their knowledge and better their understanding of the negotiation process.
-The underlying human behavioral and substantial factors that separate two conflicting sides, and how negotiations attempt's to bridge these differences in order to reach an agreed solution.
+Students will examine the underlying human behavioral and substantial factors that can separate two conflicting sides and practice the application of negotiation strategies to bridge these differences in order to reach an agreed solution.